 Up and down the markets go, as do our investment portfolios; however, that’s how it is.

 We’re in this for the long haul, so fingers crossed that when we retire and need the money, it’s a good year for us.

 We also spent $3000 on hair removal services which I will discuss in a later blog post.

 I also spent a chunk of money on landscaping materials and gardening.

-Plus, we have a new kitten that set us back $300 to purchase plus all the extras but it was worth it.
+We have a new kitten that set us back $300 to purchase, plus all the extras, but it was worth it.